 Andrew is very familiar with the documentation used in large-scale energy projects, including joint operating, farm-in, and sales agreements.
-He is a member of several drafting committees of the Association of International Petroleum Negotiators, whose draft agreements are used in the energy industry worldwide.
+He is a member of several drafting committees of the Association of International Petroleum Negotiators (AIPN), whose draft agreements are used in the energy industry worldwide.

 The following represents experience acquired prior to joining Jones Day.